What is karma: does believing in it reduce the desire for revenge?

 But what shapes these beliefs?
 Who is more likely to believe karmic consequences are fixed and inevitable, and what impact does this have on justice-seeking behaviors?
 Research by Esade’s Namrata Goyal and Joan G. Miller from the New School for Social Research in New York, published in the European Journal of Social Psychology, has shed light on this under-explored phenomenon.

-After conducting experiments to assess cultural differences in perceptions of karma and explore the role of reincarnation beliefs, the researchers identified an important psychological outcome associated with a belief in karmic justice: a resistance to revenge
+After conducting experiments to assess cultural differences in perceptions of karma and explore the role of reincarnation beliefs, the researchers identified an important psychological outcome associated with a belief in karmic justice: a resistance to revenge.
+This finding invites us to reflect on future thinking and how our beliefs can influence present decisions and the way we manage personal justice.

 Karma is the general belief that good actions are rewarded and bad actions are punished by some form of cosmic or supernatural justice.
-Karma is not a particularly religious phenomenon, but there are many overlaps with the belief in divine retribution.
+Not that karma is a particularly religious phenomenon, but in many ways it overlaps with the belief in divine punishment.

 Beliefs in Karma are not particularly religious, but there are many overlaps with the belief in divine retribution

-But what impact does a belief in reincarnation, and the idea that there is no escaping punishment, have on behavior in the here and now?
-To find out, Goyal and Miller examined populations in India (more likely to believe in reincarnation) and the US (more likely to believe in one finite life) to assess the levels of belief in karmic justice and the relationship to revenge.
+But how does belief in reincarnation and the idea that it is not possible to escape punishment affect the way people behave in the here and now?
+To examine how beliefs about what karma is and how it works influence the desire for revenge, Goyal and Miller studied people in India (more likely to believe in reincarnation) and the United States (more likely to believe that life is limited) to assess the extent to which they believe in karmic justice and how this relates to desires for revenge.

 Opportunities for revenge